Helpful Resources

 The grad school file management struggle is REAL!
 Here’s what I use to keep my files organized & backed up:

 Evernote is the salvation of my entire grad life!
-There’s a 60MB monthly upload limit for free accounts, but premium accounts get 1GB monthly for a $45 annual fee.
+There’s a 60MB monthly upload limit for free accounts, but premium accounts get 4GB monthly for a $45 annual fee (or $5 monthly).
 Basically, if you can time your uploads right, you don’t ever have to pay.
+There are also loads of features available for premium users, such as Skitch, a really fun annotation tool that works on PDFs and pictures, and OCR – even for handwriting!
+Use my link & get a free month!
+Here’s how I use “En”:

 • When I’m doing online research, I can save websites with helpful tips or research information by using the Evernote Clipper.
 I just click the cute little extension button at the top of my browser, select the folder, add any tags, & voila!